By Michelle Salerno, Licensed Clinical Professional Counselor at Joi Counseling Center

 If you do not struggle with these issues through the holiday season, that’s great!
 But please remember to be gentle with your friends and family members who do.
 Accept where they are and resist the urge to tell them how to feel differently.

 One of my favorite Cheryl Strayed quotes is this:

 “Compassion isn’t about solutions.
 It’s about giving all of the love you’ve got.”

 And isn’t that what this season is really about?

 For those who do not struggle with the holidays, I hope this article will help you understand and support your friends and family members who feel differently about the potential stress get-togethers and various festivities the winter season brings.

 We are all in this together.
 Be compassionate.
 Share the love.

 About the author:

 Michelle Salerno is a Licensed Clinical Professional Counselor and a National Certified Counselor providing individual and couples counseling to teens and adults.
-She specializes in anxiety disorders, mood disorders, eating disorders, and LGBTQ+ issues.
-Michelle practices at Riverview Counseling Services in North Aurora, Illinois and Joi Counseling Center in Yorkville, Illinois.
+She specializes in anxiety disorders, mood disorders, eating disorders, and the LGBTQ+ community.
+Michelle practices at Joi Counseling Center in Yorkville, Illinois.

 You can reach out to Michelle via email at firstname.lastname@example.org.